Examinations and grading

 Written assignment (Inlämningsuppgift)

-A task that is to be solved individually or in a group.
+A task that is to be completed individually or in a group.

 Memorandum (Promemoria, PM)